saonbd1/astro-blog-starter-template/src/content/blog/schema-vs-microformats-markup-guide.md

 ### Use both when there is a clear reason

 A page can expose an `h-entry` for IndieWeb consumers and a `BlogPosting` JSON-LD object for search engines.
 If you do this, keep the title, author, URL, dates, and other shared details synchronized.
-Do not mark up content that is hidden, misleading, or unrelated to the main page.[1]
+Do not mark up content that is hidden, misleading, or unrelated to the main page.

 A practical implementation might look like this: